HughesNet Internet in Rhode Island at a Glance

 Is HughesNet Right for Your Rhode Island Home?

 HughesNet is an excellent choice for Rhode Island residents in areas where cable, fiber, or fixed wireless broadband is unavailable or unreliable.
-If you live in a rural area and your current internet options are limited to slow DSL or mobile hotspots, HughesNet's speeds of 25 to 200 Mbps represent a significant upgrade.
+If you live in a rural area.
+Your current internet options are limited to slow DSL or mobile hotspots, HughesNet's speeds of 25 to 200 Mbps represent a significant upgrade.
 The service is also a solid backup internet option for homes that experience frequent outages on their primary wired connection.

-However, if you have access to cable or fiber internet in your area of Rhode Island, those technologies typically offer lower latency and may provide better value for heavy internet usage like competitive online gaming or frequent large file uploads.
-HughesNet's standard satellite plans have latency around 600ms, which is noticeable for real-time applications but perfectly adequate for web browsing, email, streaming video, and social media.
+However, if you have access to cable or fiber internet in your area of Rhode Island, those technologies typically offer lower latency.
+May provide better value for heavy internet usage like competitive online gaming or frequent large file uploads.
+HughesNet's standard satellite plans have latency around 600ms, which is noticeable for real-time applications.
+Perfectly adequate for web browsing, email, streaming video, and social media.
 The Fusion plans reduce this latency substantially by incorporating a cellular network component.

 Rhode Island residents on Block Island or in western hill towns who want to stream Patriots or Bruins games find HughesNet a useful alternative when wired broadband falls short.
-For most household internet activities including streaming HD video, browsing the web, working from home on most applications, and video calling on platforms that buffer well, HughesNet delivers reliable performance across Rhode Island.
+For most household internet activities including streaming HD video, browsing the web, working from home on most applications.
+Video calling on platforms that buffer well, HughesNet delivers reliable performance across Rhode Island.

 HughesNet Rhode Island FAQ